DanielFH1/Hashnode/cma42l9ef000209lh9q9v0ssu.md

 * **Problem-Solving:** They're particularly effective in solving complex problems like factoring large numbers or simulating molecular structures.

+## 📉 Motivation: Moore's Law and the New Paradigm

+Until now, the strategy has been to reduce the size of transistors in order to fit more onto a limited surface area, utilizing techniques like EUV lithography to integrate them using lasers.
+However, we have reached the limit of shrinking semiconductor transistor sizes.
+As transistors continue to get smaller, they are reaching atomic-scale sizes, making it physically impossible to reduce them further.
+Additionally, as the size of transistors approaches that of atoms, we enter the realm of quantum mechanics.
+This leads to the issue of quantum tunneling, where unwanted currents begin to leak due to the transistor's quantum effects, causing the problem of leakage current to become increasingly severe.
+As a result, quantum computers are being presented as a potential solution.

 ## 🧪 Practical Applications

 Quantum computing holds promise in various domains: